-In 2016, Jordan was named a Baltimore Social Innovation Fellowship and received a prestigious Bruno Walter Fellowship at the Cabrillo Festival of Contemporary Music in 2010 where he studied with Marin Alsop, Gustav Meier, and Jennifer Higdon and conducted the festival orchestra in concert.
-Jordan formerly served as Apprentice Conductor of the Dallas Bach Society Orchestra and Chorus.
+In 2016, Jordan was named a Baltimore Social Innovation Fellow for his work with Symphony Number One.
+He was the recipient of a Bruno Walter Fellowship at the Cabrillo Festival of Contemporary Music in 2010 where he studied with Marin Alsop, Gustav Meier, and Jennifer Higdon and conducted the festival orchestra in concert.
+An active supporter of new music, Jordan has a discography spanning six commercial releases and a history of commissions, leading over 40 world premieres.
+Jordan is also a student of early music, having formerly served as Apprentice Conductor of the Dallas Bach Society Orchestra and Chorus.

 Smith has mentored hundreds of young musicians in ensembles across the country including the Baltimore Symphony Youth Orchestra and the Cross Timbers Youth Orchestra.
 He is currently the conductor of the Frederick Regional Youth Orchestra Symphonia.